SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 * Blindsense

-You are aware of the location of any hidden or invisible creature within 2 cells of you.
+You are aware of the location of any hidden or invisible creature within 10 ft of you.

 ## Level 15

 * Slippery Mind

-You have acquired greater mental strength.
+You have acquired greater mental Strength.
 You gain proficiency in Wisdom saving throws.

 ## Level 16